Taylor Swift: Disabled fans struggle to get Eras Tour Wembley tickets

 For 27-year-old India, who is the creator of the Swifties with Disabilities Network, it took two days of trying before she was able to get tickets.

-"I need accessibility requirements because I have cerebral palsy or disability from birth, so I struggle with balance," she says.
+"I need accessibility requirements because I have cerebral palsy, a disability from birth, so I struggle with balance," she says.

 She also tried to get tickets through Ticketmaster, but says she wouldn't have been able to sit in the seats they were selling.